White Shepherd Club of Canada Breed Standard

 Faults: A level bite is faulty, an overshot bite is a severe fault, an undershot bite is a disqualification.

 Strong and muscular, clean cut without loose folds of skin, proportionate to size of head.
-Except when at attention or excited, the typical carriage of head is forward rather than up, particularly in motion.
+Except when at attention or excited, the typical carriage of head is forward rather than up,

 Faults: A long, short, ewe or throaty neck.